AdobeDocs/deliverability-learn.en/help/unsubscribe-dos-and-do-nots.md

 **DO:** Confirm that the unsubscribe was successfully submitted and confirm when they can expect to stop receiving emails.

-+ If they have already unsubscribed and they try again, tell them that they had already unsubscribed and when (Date/Time)
++ If they have already unsubscribed and they try again, tell them that they had already unsubscribed and when (Date/Time).

 **DO:** Honor the unsubscribe and remove the address in a timely fashion.

-+ Timeliness will depend on local laws and jurisdiction, so please consult with legal counsel on what applies to your business.
++ Timeliness depends on local laws and jurisdiction, so please consult with legal counsel on what applies to your business.

 **DO:** Allow your subscribers to dictate the relationship.